LCC-CIT/TipOfTheDay-AspNet8/README.md

 - The point of this prototype was to test the many-to-many `Tip` to `Tag` relationship in the domain model.
 - There is a UML class diagram and an ERD diagram of the model in the docs directory.
 - This many-to-many relationship is tested with simple scaffolding for the `Tip` and `Tag` models.
-- The only things modified in the scaffolding are:
+- The only things modified in the scaffolding were:
-  - The edit tips feature in the `TipsController`ß was modified to allow adding or removing tags from a tip.
+  - The edit tips feature in the `TipsController` was modified to allow adding or removing tags from a tip.
   - A filter Tips by Tags feature was added to the `TipsController`.

 These additions are sufficient to demonstrate that the many-to-many relationship of tips to tags was working.